dthpham/sminterpolate/docs/Example-Usage.md

 3. Set a fractional frame rate: `butterflow -r 23.976 <video>`.
     * This command is the same as `butterflow -r 24/1.001 <video>`.

-**Note:** In general, frames will be interpolated if the frame rate is increased, otherwise they'll be dropped.
+**Note:** In general frames will be interpolated if the frame rate is increased, otherwise they'll be dropped.
 The video's original rate will be used if `-r` is not set (an X fps input video will yield an X fps output video).

-**Note:** BF isn't optimized for tasks that only involve dropping frames, so use another tool like FFMPEG if that's the only thing you're doing.
+**Note:** BF isn't optimized for tasks that only involve dropping frames so use another tool like FFmpeg if that's the only thing you're doing.

 ### Altering speed, duration, and region fps:
 #### Examples: